1.0 License Required

 14.2 Homeowners’ permits are required for new construction, renovation, and any work that requires a building permit.
 Generally, homeowners’ permits are not required for replacement in kind.

-14.3 A homeowner shall not be permitted to install his or her own internal wiring, electrical work or equipment associated with a hot tub or a swimming pool.
+14.3 A homeowner shall not be permitted to install the homeowner’s own internal wiring, electrical work or equipment associated with a hot tub or a swimming pool.

 14.4 A homeowner’s permit issued for a mobile home on a leased lot authorizes feeder installation for the mobile home itself and it does not include the installation or repair of service equipment.